michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.7 - 11/05/2016 =
+- Fixed a bug that the Contextual Products widgets were no longer displaying any products, introduced in 3.4.6.

 = 3.4.6 - 11/02/2016 =
 - Fixed a bug with the shortcode that some direct product search arguments were not recognized.